polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 In the above image you can see a number in square brackets for each training snippet in the first column.
 This is the _"similarity value"_ of each individual snippet, and basically the lower this number is, the more relevant the particular snippet is to the question being asked.
 A similarity of 0 means the question is the _exact_ same content as the snippet.
 While a similarity of 1 means it's the exact _opposite_ and completely irrelevant.
 This allows us to match for instance a question being _"What's the price"_ towards training snippets containing price information.

-Notice, this _"similarity"_ value is also related to the threshold of your configuration - Since only snippets that are _within_ the threshold you've got in your LLM tab's value are considered.
+Notice, this _"similarity"_ value is also related to the threshold of your configuration - Since only snippets that are _within_ the threshold value in your model's configuration are considered.
 Notice, this number is inversed, so a snippet of 0.56 similarity, will be considered if you've got a threshold of 0.3, since 0.3 + 0.56 is less than 1.0.
 A snippet with a similarity of 0.71 again will _not_ be considered, since 0.71 + 0.3 becomes 1.01.
 This allows you to exclude irrelevant training snippets if they're below some threshold value in similarity.

 ### Max Context tokens

 The _"Tokens"_ column again is important to understand, since it's the number of OpenAI tokens one specific training snippet is consuming.
-If you look at your AI chatbot's configuration, and choose the _"LLM"_ tab, you will see one important field that's related to training snippets.
+If you look at your model's configuration, on the _"General"_ tab, you will see one important field that's related to training snippets.
 This is its _"Max Context tokens"_ value.
 In the screenshot below you can see this number being 4,000 in the bottom left parts of your configuration.

 ![Max Context Window value for your machine learning model](/assets/images/max-context-window.png)

 This value is an instruction to the cloudlet of how many tokens to attach from your RAG training snippets, for each individual request.
 In the above image it's set to 4,000, while our training snippets from the image above are in the range of 126 to 865.

-When a question is being asked, the cloudlet will retrieve the most relevant training snippets, and start adding context information from the top of the list returned, until it has filled up its context window with a maximum of 4,000 tokens, or it can no longer find snippets with a similarity that's within the _"Threshold"_ value of your type.
+When a question is being asked, the cloudlet will retrieve the most relevant training snippets, and start adding context information from the top of the list returned, until it has filled up its context window with a maximum of 4,000 tokens, or it can no longer find snippets with a similarity that's within the _"Threshold"_ value of your model.

 Notice, this implies that if you've got an individual training snippet that's 4,001 tokens, this snippet will _never be used_.
 As a general rule of thumb, we advise never creating snippets that are larger than 80% of your _"Max Context tokens"_ value.
 During import or website scraping however, we automatically reduce the size of snippets such that they never exceed this 80% threshold.

 For our _"What's the price"_ example above, it will probably have room for all training snippets on page 1, and possibly add some 15 to 20 training snippets to the request in total.
-The cloudlet will _never_ add more than 4,000 tokens in total though from your training snippets, and it will never add snippets that are not within the _"Threshold"_ value for your type.
+The cloudlet will _never_ add more than 4,000 tokens in total though from your training snippets, and it will never add snippets that are not within the _"Threshold"_ value for your model.

-This allows you to modify the _"Max Context tokens"_ value of your type to reduce or increase how much context you want to provide.
+This allows you to modify the _"Max Context tokens"_ value of your model to reduce or increase how much context you want to provide.
 In general more context is better, but also more expensive, since it will consume additional input tokens when invoking OpenAI.
 In general, 4,000 is the _"sweet spot"_ for context tokens, and 0.3 for threshold - Unless you have special requirements.

 ## Rolling context